-Credit institutions and financial institutions shall not enter into, or continue, a correspondent relationship with a shell institution.
-Credit institutions and financial institutions shall take appropriate measures to ensure that they do not engage in or continue correspondent relationships with a credit institution or financial institution that is known to allow its accounts to be used by a shell institution.

-In addition to the first subparagraph, crypto-asset service providers shall ensure that their accounts are not used by shell institutions to provide crypto-asset services.
-To that end, crypto-asset service providers shall have in place policies and procedures to detect any attempt to use their accounts for the provision of unregulated crypto-asset services.
+- 1. Credit institutions and financial institutions shall not enter into, or continue, a correspondent relationship with a shell institution.
+Credit institutions and financial institutions shall take appropriate measures to ensure that they do not engage in or continue correspondent relationships with a credit institution or financial institution that is known to allow its accounts to be used by a shell institution. - 2.
+In addition to the requirement laid down in paragraph 1, crypto-asset service providers shall ensure that their accounts are not used by shell institutions to provide crypto-asset services.
+To that end, crypto-asset service providers shall have in place internal policies, procedures and controls to detect any attempt to use their accounts for the provision of unregulated crypto-asset services.